RPM Logo

 .

 There are a number of good, vector-based design programs on the market and they all have their own peculiar idiosyncrasies regardless of price.
-The market leaders are QuarkXPress and Adobe InDesign, but CorelDraw cannot be beaten for its ease of use and value for money: you don't necessarily need to buy the latest version and you can usually pick up a copy of v10 for around GBP50 on eBay.
+The market leaders are Adobe InDesign and QuarkXPress, but Scribus and Serif PagePlus are also good.
+Drawing programs like CorelDraw and Adobe Illustrator are also OK, though you have to set your own trapping.
 You can see all the page layout programs we support by looking back on our main Print Templates page.

 The catalogue number is essential because it is used by everyone in the production chain.
 Clients can make up your own catalogue numbers and they should be alphanumeric, no more than ten characters long, and ideally should be unique to avoid confusion with other people's orders, (so it's obviously no good just calling the job CD1 for example.)
 For audio products, the catalogue number must absolutely definitely be exactly the same as on the MCPS documentation: having one as WXYZ001CD and the other WXYZCD001 will cause a delay at best, and you could easily get part of someone else's job mixed up with yours.
 You have been warned!